 - United Farm Workers and individual farm workers in litigation that resulted in Cal/OSHA’s increased oversight of agriculture employers’ provision of shade, water and rest breaks for farm workers who pick crops in sweltering heat.

-- International, national and local law firms in defending legal malpractice claims.
+- International, national and local law firms in defending legal malpractice claims, including class action claims, and advising on avoiding claims.

 - International, national and local law firms in defending against disqualification motions.